 FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Grain-free dog food formulas are just one of the many different types of food available to us, and for some dogs it can be a great choice.
+Grain-free dog food formulas are just one of the many different types of food available to us, and for some dogs it can be a good choice, but the majority of dogs do not need to abstain from eating grains.

-A dog food that contains grain (as long as it's whole, and preferably organic - NOT by-products such as husks etc.) isn't a 'bad' choice.
-In fact, good quality grain, properly cooked, can proved easily digestible carbohydrates that supply energy.
+A dog food that contains grain (as long as it's whole, and preferably organic - NOT by-products such as husks etc.) isn't a 'bad' choice and a good quality grain, properly cooked, can proved easily digestible carbohydrates that supply energy.

 So, why choose grain free dog foods?
 Here are a couple of reasons: